 Add the yeast mixture and the cardamom to the bowl.

-Start adding the first 5 cups of flour slowly to the bowl, stirring into the wet ingredients.
+Start adding the first 5 cups of flour slowly to the bowl, stirring the flour into the wet ingredients.
 You are trying to achieve a pliable, soft dough that is no longer sticky.
-Add the additional flour, ½ cup at a time, possibly but not certainly up to 7 cups, mixing well after each addition until this is achieved.
+Add the additional flour, ½ cup at a time, possibly but not certainly up to 7 cups.
+Mix well after each addition until this is achieved.
 You may not need all of the remaining flour.

 If you have a Kitchen Aid mixer, use the paddle attachment to mix the first 5 cups of flour into the wet ingredients.
 Remove the paddle and replace it with the dough hook.
 Adding ½ cup flour at a time, turn the mixer on and knead after each ½ cup flour addition until your dough is no longer sticky.
 Keep the speed low.